 The test is useful even after surgical removal of such an insulinoma.
 If the C-peptide levels are high even after the surgery, it can suggest that the tumor has returned or that the tumor has metastasized.

-Thus, C-peptide level is a very useful tool in treatment and management diabetes, despite the fact that it has no effect on blood glucose levels.
+Thus, the C-peptide level is a very useful tool in the treatment and management of diabetes, despite the fact that it has no effect on blood glucose levels.

 Also Read: 9 Symptoms of Type 2 Diabetes